adshares/ads/README.md

 The default Makefile contains the DEBUG option.
 If You want to run production speed tests, then compile against Makefile.ndebug.
 The compilation should finish in few seconds.

 When compiling, the compiler will detect if You have a recent kernel that supports the "FALLOC_FL_COLLAPSE_RANGE" option for fallocate().
 This option is used to remove old (first) pages from log files and works only on ext4 file systems.
-If You don’t have a recent kernel or run the software on a different file system, then user log files will not be purged (will grow forever).
+If You don't have a recent kernel or run the software on a different file system, then user log files will not be purged (will grow forever).
 We will consider adding support for this case in the future.

 ## Setting up a local test net